JohanAanesen/CSAMS/docs/bredeNotes.md

 ### ~~Monday - 22/04/19~~
 ### Tuesday - 23/04/19
 * Implemented and tested Create/update/delete submission for student by admin
+* Fixed log update faq bug, it was the wrong import for db...

 ### Wednesday - 24/04/19